tymyrddin/blue/source/docs/dev/appsec/lockdown/end-users.md

 ## In short

-- Don’t punish security-conscious users—design for graceful degradation.
+- Don’t punish security-conscious users: design for graceful degradation.
 - JS-free alternatives protect high-risk users and slow malware spread.
 - If JS is mandatory, isolate it with CSP, SRI, and sandboxing.